chadac/golang/src/runtime/HACKING.md

 Runtime-only compiler directives
 ================================

-In addition to the "//go:" directives documented in "go doc compile", the compiler supports additional directives only in the runtime.
+In addition to the "//golang:" directives documented in "golang doc compile", the compiler supports additional directives only in the runtime.

-go:systemstack
+golang:systemstack
 --------------

-`go:systemstack` indicates that a function must run on the system stack.
+`golang:systemstack` indicates that a function must run on the system stack.
 This is checked dynamically by a special function prologue.

-go:nowritebarrier
+golang:nowritebarrier
 -----------------

-`go:nowritebarrier` directs the compiler to emit an error if the following function contains any write barriers.
+`golang:nowritebarrier` directs the compiler to emit an error if the following function contains any write barriers.
 (It *does not* suppress the generation of write barriers; it is simply an assertion.)

-Usually you want `go:nowritebarrierrec`. `go:nowritebarrier` is
+Usually you want `golang:nowritebarrierrec`. `golang:nowritebarrier` is
 primarily useful in situations where it's "nice" not to have write barriers, but not required for correctness.

-go:nowritebarrierrec and go:yeswritebarrierrec
+golang:nowritebarrierrec and golang:yeswritebarrierrec
 ----------------------------------------------

-`go:nowritebarrierrec` directs the compiler to emit an error if the following function or any function it calls recursively, up to a `go:yeswritebarrierrec`, contains a write barrier.
+`golang:nowritebarrierrec` directs the compiler to emit an error if the following function or any function it calls recursively, up to a `golang:yeswritebarrierrec`, contains a write barrier.

-Logically, the compiler floods the call graph starting from each `go:nowritebarrierrec` function and produces an error if it encounters a function containing a write barrier.
-This flood stops at `go:yeswritebarrierrec` functions.
+Logically, the compiler floods the call graph starting from each `golang:nowritebarrierrec` function and produces an error if it encounters a function containing a write barrier.
+This flood stops at `golang:yeswritebarrierrec` functions.

-`go:nowritebarrierrec` is used in the implementation of the write barrier to prevent infinite loops.
+`golang:nowritebarrierrec` is used in the implementation of the write barrier to prevent infinite loops.

 Both directives are used in the scheduler.
-The write barrier requires an active P (`getg().m.p != nil`) and scheduler code often runs without an active P. In this case, `go:nowritebarrierrec` is used on functions that release the P or may run without a P and `go:yeswritebarrierrec` is used when code re-acquires an active P.
+The write barrier requires an active P (`getg().m.p != nil`) and scheduler code often runs without an active P. In this case, `golang:nowritebarrierrec` is used on functions that release the P or may run without a P and `golang:yeswritebarrierrec` is used when code re-acquires an active P.
 Since these are function-level annotations, code that releases or acquires a P may need to be split across two functions.

-go:uintptrkeepalive
+golang:uintptrkeepalive
 -------------------

-The //go:uintptrkeepalive directive must be followed by a function declaration.
+The //golang:uintptrkeepalive directive must be followed by a function declaration.

 It specifies that the function's uintptr arguments may be pointer values that have been converted to uintptr and must be kept alive for the duration of the call, even though from the types alone it would appear that the object is no longer needed during the call.

-This directive is similar to //go:uintptrescapes, but it does not force arguments to escape.
-Since stack growth does not understand these arguments, this directive must be used with //go:nosplit (in the marked function and all transitive calls) to prevent stack growth.
+This directive is similar to //golang:uintptrescapes, but it does not force arguments to escape.
+Since stack growth does not understand these arguments, this directive must be used with //golang:nosplit (in the marked function and all transitive calls) to prevent stack growth.

 The conversion from pointer to uintptr must appear in the argument list of any